cowprotocol/solver-rewards/slippage_accounting.md

 ## 1. Batch-wise Token Imbalance

-The token balance sheet represents a classified ledger all incoming and outgoing token transfers relative to the settlement contract.
+The token balance sheet represents a classified account of all incoming and outgoing token transfers relative to the settlement contract.
 Classification categories are `USER_{IN/OUT}`, `AMM_{IN/OUT}` and `PHANTOM_TRANSFER`

 ### Transfer Type Classification